grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 By default, the Grafana log level is set to `info`, but you can increase it to `debug` mode to fetch information needed to diagnose and troubleshoot a problem.
 For more information about Grafana log levels, refer to [Configuring logs](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana#log).

-To increase log level to `debug` mode, use the following steps:
+To increase log level to `debug` mode, complete the following steps:

-1. Open the `values.yaml` file in your favorite editor and search for the string `grafana.ini` and there you will find a section about log mode.
+1. Open the `values.yaml` file in an editor, search for the string `grafana.ini`, and locate the log mode section.

 1. Add level: `debug` just below the line `mode: console`